ImNotPETSIMC/PETBot/README.md

 <h1>Instructions</h1>

 <ul><h3>Requirements:</h3>
-    <li>Firestore</li>
+    <li>Firestore</li>ss
     <li>Discord App</li>
 </ul>

-Create a Firebase Database app in (https://firebase.google.com/) and insert it's credentials into .env as show in .env.example.<br>
+Create a MongoDB Database app in (https://www.mongodb.com) and insert it's credentials into .env as show in .env.example.<br>
 Create a Discord app in (https://discord.com/developers/applications) and insert it's token and client-id into .env as show in .env.example.

 After setting up, you can start the project with: